Alex Cross (film)

-Alex Cross is a 2012 American crime thriller film directed by Rob Cohen, and starring Tyler Perry as the title character, and Matthew Fox as the villain Picasso.
+Alex Cross is a 2012 American action thriller film directed by Rob Cohen, and starring Tyler Perry as the title character, and Matthew Fox as the villain Picasso.
 The adapted screenplay was written by Marc Moss and Kerry Williamson.
 It is based on the 2006 novel Cross by James Patterson.
-It is the third installment of the Alex Cross film series, and was considered as a reboot of the series.
+It is the third installment of the Alex Cross film series, and was considered a reboot of the series.

 Unlike the previous films, which were distributed by Paramount Pictures, the film was released by Summit Entertainment on October 19, 2012.
-It was panned by critics and became a box office bomb, and a planned sequel was cancelled.
+It was panned by critics and earned $34.6 million on a $35 million budget.
+A planned sequel was cancelled.

 Plot

 Psychologist Detective Dr. Alex Cross is working as a detective for the Detroit Police Department together with his childhood friend, Thomas Kane, and Monica Ashe.
-Outside of work, Detective Dr. Cross lives a happy suburban life with his mother, his pregnant wife, and their two kids.
-Kane and Ashe are romantically involved with each other but try in vain to keep this a secret from Detective Dr. Cross.
+Outside of work, Alex lives a happy suburban life with his mother, his pregnant wife, and their two kids.
+Thomas and Ashe are romantically involved with each other but try in vain to keep this a secret from Alex.

-One night, Detective Dr. Cross and Kane are called to investigate the torture and murder of a businesswoman named Fan Yau.
-Detective Dr. Cross determines from the clues in the crime scene that this was done by a single person, and Kane notes that this must be the work of a professional, former special forces officer.
+One night, Alex and Thomas are called to investigate the torture and murder of a businesswoman named Fan Yau.
+Alex determines from the clues in the crime scene that this was done by a single person, and Thomas notes that this must be the work of a professional, former special forces officer.
 They also find a charcoal drawing of Fan Yau's death in the room, which leads them to dub the killer as "Picasso".

-Detective Dr. Cross' team eventually link Fan Yau with two other businessmen: Erich Nunemaker and Giles Mercier.
+Alex’s team eventually link Fan Yau with two other businessmen: Erich Nunemaker and Giles Mercier.
 This, together with the letters E and N found in the charcoal drawing, lead the team to believe that Picasso will attack Nunemaker next, with Mercier being the likely final target.
-Detective Dr. Cross, Kane, and Ashe arrive at Nunemaker's building and are able to prevent his assassination.
+Alex, Thomas, and Ashe arrive at Nunemaker's building and are able to prevent his assassination.
 However, in the firefight that ensues, Picasso is able to identify the composition of their team.
-Picasso is also able to escape despite being hit by Kane in the shoulder.
+Picasso is also able to escape despite being hit by Thomas in the shoulder.

-Worried for their safety, Kane asks Detective Dr. Cross if he thinks Picasso will now attack them and their loved ones.
-Detective Dr. Cross reassures him that he believes Picasso is a professional with narrow focus, and thus would not deviate from his list of targets.
+Worried for their safety, Thomas asks Alex if he thinks Picasso will now attack them and their loved ones.
+Alex reassures him that he believes Picasso is a professional with narrow focus, and thus would not deviate from his list of targets.
 This assessment would be proven to be incorrect as Picasso immediately plots his revenge against the team.